-The club has committed to projects with CurlON and Dr. Heather Mair, with the University of Waterloo to ensure that the sport of curling is diverse and inclusive moving forward.
-Our club is also proud to support the UnitedWeCurl initiative and is a primary focus around all future plans and partnerships.
+We have committed to projects with CurlON and Dr. Heather Mair, with the University of Waterloo to ensure that the sport of curling is diverse and inclusive moving forward.
+We are also proud to support the UnitedWeCurl initiative and is a primary focus around all future plans and partnerships.

 With the help of the current membership, the IDEA Committee recently conducted a survey which has led to: